Steven Wilson: Blackfield

-On 13 May 2019 Aviv Geffen uploaded a picture to his official Instagram account, revealing that both musicians are currently working on their sixth record.
+On 13 May 2019, Geffen uploaded a picture to his official Instagram account, revealing that both musicians are currently working on their sixth record.

 Storm Corrosion

-In March 2010 Wilson and Mikael Åkerfeldt, the front man of Opeth, decided to work on a new project as a collaboration under the name of Storm Corrosion.
+In March 2010, Wilson and Mikael Åkerfeldt, the front man of Opeth, decided to work on a new project as a collaboration under the name of Storm Corrosion.
 The self-titled album was released in May 2012 on Roadrunner Records.
 It has been described as being "the final part in the odd trilogy of records completed by (Opeth's) Heritage and Steven Wilson's second solo album Grace for Drowning."
 They did not tour or play any live shows in support of the album, and while the two have expressed interest in working together again, nothing definite has emerged from this.

 Performance style

-For live shows, Wilson plays barefoot.
-His habit goes back to his early childhood, where he has said, "I always had a problem wearing shoes and I've always gone around with bare feet".
-He has said that another factor in performing barefoot is the advantage it gives in operating his diverse guitar pedals.
+For live shows, Wilson plays barefoot, a habit that goes back to his early childhood.
+He said, "I always had a problem wearing shoes and I've always gone around with bare feet."
+He said that another factor in performing barefoot is the advantage it gives in operating his diverse guitar pedals.
 He has injured his feet as a result: in one of his early shows, he ended up with a syringe inserted in his foot and had to get a tetanus vaccine.
-He has said "I've stepped on nails, screws, drawing pins, stubbed my toe, I've come off stage with blood just coming out ...
+He said, "I've stepped on nails, screws, drawing pins, stubbed my toe, I've come off stage with blood just coming out ...
 I mean, I've had it all mate, but to be honest, nothing's going to stop me."
 He later started using a carpet, which reduced the frequency of such incidents.

-Influence
+Recognition and influence

-In addition to his legacy with Porcupine Tree, some artists have cited Wilson directly as an influence, including Steffen Kummerer of Obscura, Caligula's Horse, Tor Oddmund Suhrke of Leprous, Jonathan Carpenter of The Contortionist, Bilocate, and Alex Vynogradoff of Kauan.
+In addition to his legacy with Porcupine Tree, some artists have cited Wilson directly as an influence, including Steffen Kummerer of Obscura, Caligula's Horse, Tor Oddmund Suhrke of Leprous, Jonathan Carpenter of the Contortionist, Bilocate, and Alex Vynogradoff of Kauan.

-In addition, other artists have been quoted expressing admiration for his solo work, including Alex Lifeson, Steve Howe, Robert Trujillo, Adrian Belew, Jordan Rudess, Mike Portnoy, Rob Swire, Seven Lions, Demians (Nicolas Chapel), Jem Godfrey, Jim Matheos, Dan Briggs, Eraldo Bernocchi, and Chantel McGregor.
+Other artists have been quoted expressing admiration for his solo work, including Elton John, Alex Lifeson, Steve Howe, Robert Trujillo, Adrian Belew, Jordan Rudess, Mike Portnoy, Rob Swire, Seven Lions, Demians (Nicolas Chapel), Jem Godfrey, Jim Matheos, Dan Briggs, Eraldo Bernocchi, and Chantel McGregor.

-In June 2022 in an interview with Qobuz alongside Richard Barbieri, he mentioned that Zeit by the German electronic music pioneers Tangerine Dream was his favorite album of all time, calling it the "birth of ambient music."